Quick Baked Beans are an easy, 5-ingredient, stovetop recipe that dresses up canned white beans for a versatile dinnertime side dish!

 Ingredients

-Aside from its ease, flavor, and popularity with my family, one of the things I love about this recipe is that it requires just FIVE basic ingredients that I already always have on hand:
+Aside from its ease, flavor, and popularity with my family, one of the things I love about this Easy Baked Beans recipe is that it requires just FIVE basic ingredients that I already always have on hand.

-I recommend pairing these Quick Stovetop Baked Beans with a fresh grilled burger, zippy potato salad, and sliced garden-fresh tomatoes for a simple, scrumptious summertime meal that will have everyone licking their plate and coming back for seconds.
+I recommend pairing your Easy Baked Beans with a fresh grilled burger, zippy potato salad, and fresh corn on the cob or sliced garden-fresh tomatoes for a simple, scrumptious summertime meal that will have everyone licking their plate and coming back for seconds.

 More Summer Sides